jcornil/php-7-debian/readme.md

-# Install PHP 7 on Debian/Ubuntu
+# Install PHP 7 on Debian

 These are a set of bash scripts for building and running PHP 7 (CLI and FPM) on Debian based Linux distributions: